 - Do you have a lot of wall space in your home?
 If so, you might like to consider larger pieces of canvas wall art or framing sets of photos and displaying as collections.
 If you are not sure how large a canvas or frame would look best, tape some paper or newsprint together to create a few sizes like 20x24 and 24x36 to see what looks best in your home.
 A canvas print would be ordered as that size.
 A framed print would have the added dimensions of your chosen frame.
 Need some inspiration?
 Let's look on Pinterest!

 - Limited wall space?
-5x7 framed photos on tables and shelves look beautiful, and you can enjoy them every day.
-These sizes, when framed, also make lovely gifts.
+Framed photos on tables, mantles and shelves look beautiful, and you can enjoy them every day.
+Smaller framed prints can make the perfect gift!

 - A more recent choice for print display is the Portfolio or Folio Box.
-The image above is of a matted photo.
-These photos come in a Portfolio box and can be displayed individually or kept in the box and then taken out and viewed whenever you wish.
-You can even store these on bookshelves, have the dates printed on the spine and add to your collection to form a lovely legacy for you and your family.
+The image above is of matted photos.
+These photos are available in a Portfolio box and can be displayed individually or kept in the box and then taken out and viewed whenever you wish.
+You can even store these on bookshelves and add to your collection each year to form a lovely legacy for you and your family.

 - You know you will want to keep all your photos from your session but no one has that much wall space unless in live in a museum!
 In this case, you might consider a few framed or wall art pieces and a photo book.
 We used to call them photo albums when each photo was placed into sleeves, but now they are actually books.
 Personally, I love photo books as you can really document the session so well with 20+ images.